-We are honored to welcome Vint Cerf, widely known as a“Father of the Internet” and highly celebrated co-designer of TCP/IP protocols and Internet architectures, as the Shannon Luminary lecturer on March 20th.
-In his lecture, “The Future of the Internet of Things: Desirable properties of an IoT ecosystem”, Cerf will discuss the benefits and the potential pitfalls of a massively automated world.
+We were honored to welcome Vint Cerf, widely known as a“Father of the Internet” and highly celebrated co-designer of TCP/IP protocols and Internet architectures, as a Shannon Luminary lecturer on March 20th.
+In his lecture, “The Future of the Internet of Things: Desirable properties of an IoT ecosystem”, Cerf discussed the benefits and the potential pitfalls of a massively automated world.

 The incomparable Stephen Fry, actor, comedian, journalist, author, tech enthusiast and polymath presented his Shannon Luminary Lecture "The future of humanity and technology" on September 25, 2017.

 Stephen Friend, scientist, physician, entrepreneur, Chairman of Sage Bionetworks and member of the Apple Health team delivered a Shannon Luminary Lecture on May 4th.

 David Eagleman is a neuroscientist, author, Guggenheim fellow, and adjunct associate professor in the Department of Psychiatry and Behavioral Science at Stanford University.
 He presented "How to create new senses for humans" at the March 23 Shannon Luminary Lecture.

 Yann LeCun is director of Artificial Intelligence Research at Facebook and Silver Professor of Data Science, Computer Science, Neural Science, and Electrical Engineering at New York University.
 His lecture explores the next steps in deep learning, enabling machines to teach themselves.